rohitabc987/ReadyTech/src/architecture.md

     - **Database**: Firestore
 - **Generative AI**: [Genkit](https://firebase.google.com/docs/genkit)

-## 2. Navigation
+## 2. Navigation & Layout

-The application uses a header-only navigation system.
+- **Main Navigation**: The application uses a header-only navigation system.
 The main header, located in `src/components/header.tsx`, contains all primary navigation links.
+- **Dashboard**: The dashboard (`/dashboard`) serves as the main feed, displaying all post types (interviews, resources, questions).
+Users can filter this feed by post type, company, role, and other criteria.
-There is no sidebar.
-This ensures a consistent and simple user experience across all devices.
-All pages within the main application layout have consistent horizontal padding managed by a container element.
+- **Layout**: All pages within the main application layout have consistent horizontal padding managed by a container element.

 ## 3. Firestore Database Structure

-The database is structured into top-level collections for core entities like users and posts.
+The database is structured into top-level collections for core entities like users, posts, and questions.

 ### `/users/{userId}`